Harlech1/TPackage/README.md

 ### Swift Package Manager

-You can install PKSNavigation using the [Swift Package Manager](https://swift.org/package-manager/):
+You can install TPackage using the [Swift Package Manager](https://swift.org/package-manager/):

 1. In Xcode, open your project and navigate to File → Swift Packages → Add Package Dependency...
 2. Paste the repository URL: https://github.com/Harlech1/TPackage.git